|

 I had hoped to show more pictures and info here from our 2005 tour, but a last minute change in our itinerary forced us to bypass the Giant on this trip.
 In 2009, we hope to spend more time here to get more photos and collect more first hand information on its trails and recreational attractions.

-Go here for Park Hikng Trails & Facility Information
+Go here for Sleeping Giant Park Hiking Trails & Facility Information

 Campground Map